unboxed/unboxed.co/source/blog/2019-04-29-working-with-ual-students-in-collaboration-with-char-gy.html.markdown

 # Kick-off and demo

-There’s a lot to get up to speed on with char.gy, the kick-off session covered landscape of electric car charging, what the trends are, what common problems people have with electric charging and what potential areas for improvement might be.
+There’s a lot to get up to speed on with char.gy, the kick-off session covered the landscape of electric car charging, current trends, what common problems people have with electric charging and what potential areas for improvement might be.
 To get the students up to speed we played back the findings from our user testing sessions and results of interviews with our users to help with foundational research.
 After a kick-off workshop students got a chance to use our demo charge point unit, and get to know the product first hand.

 ![Using a char.gy](/assets/images/uploads/lcc-chargy-demo-2x.jpg)